 2. Choose An Outdoor Venue

 A local beer festival like Oktoberfest will attract massive crowds, hence pick an outdoor venue.
-Once the budget is finalized and your event is live, your attendees can either reserve a table with certain seats or tables or go for general admission if they only want an entry into the beer tent.
+Once the budget is finalized and your event is live, you can provide your attendees the option to choose between general admission and reserved seating, based on their preference.

 The venue should preferably be in a remote area, outside the city where you can easily arrange for parking facilities.
 It’ll also allow your attendees to enjoy a long road trip to your event venue, just like the OG Oktoberfest.